 • Advise on health and character requirements.

 Our offices across the Indian Subcontinent and Overseas make us the only consultant in India with a widespread presence, because of which we file the highest number of applications from India.
-Y-AXIS also employs and works with regulated & accredited immigration lawyers in our own offices in London &Australia and partner offices in Canada.
+Y-AXIS also employs and works with regulated & accredited immigration lawyers in our own offices in Dubai &Australia.
 We have the highest success rate in India & over 50% of our business comes from referrals & word of mouth.

 There are five countries that currently have a point based immigration program.
 Point-based immigration is a good option for those who want to work & settle overseas.